 Celebrating The Holidays After A Loss

 Losing a loved one comes with many grieving moments.
 You not only have to deal with their passing, but figure out a way to move forward without them.
 How do you celebrate their birthday when they’re gone?
 How do you commemorate any holiday without them?
 The answer to that isn’t simple and it doesn’t happen overnight, but it does get easier as time goes by.
+At MesaView Senior Assisted Living in San Diego, we’ve walked alongside many families through the brutal process of losing loved ones to Alzheimer’s disease.

 There are many ways to cope with the grief of losing a loved one: taking deep breaths, reminiscing on good memories or seeing a therapist are all great coping mechanisms.
 However, the holiday season can make it more difficult as sentimental memories surface.
 The holidays are described and advertised as a magical time with family.
 TV programs play Christmas shows and movies about families getting together.
 Family photos are taken at every mall around the globe.
 Even businesses put up ads showing families opening presents, having dinner and visiting one another for this brief moment of the year.
 When this is your first time experiencing loss, it can be hard to leave your house, or let alone be in your house.
 The question shifts from “how to deal with the loss of a loved one” to “how to live without your loved one.”